Mjeek/avscms-next/README.md

 ## 📦 What is AVSCMS Next?

 AVSCMS Next is a hardened, production‑ready fork of the original **AVSCMS 8.2** content‑management system.
-It brings the same powerful video‑sharing capabilities to a brand‑new level of speed, SEO friendliness and NGINX optimisation while still keeping the original GPL‑v3 licence for the core engine.
+It brings the same powerful video‑sharing capabilities to a brand‑new level of speed, Updated SEO and NGINX Optimization while still keeping the original GPL‑v3 licence for the core engine.

-### Why buy this copy?
+### Why Get this copy?

 | Feature | AVSCMS 8.2 | AVSCMS Next |
 |---------|------------|-------------|